wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

     ```
   - Removed `applicationKey`, `applicationSecret`, `masterServerPublicKey`, `disableAutomaticProtocolUpgrade` properties.

-- The `PowerAuthAuthentication` object is now immutable object and no longer implement `NSCopying` protocol.
+- The `PowerAuthAuthentication` object is now an immutable object and no longer implements the `NSCopying` protocol.

 - Removed all interfaces deprecated in release `1.7.x`